-Customer not number 1 for CFO: the majority are not using digital transformation to improve the customer experience
+32% of companies are still not using digital transformation to improve customer experience

-London, 20 August 2019 – According to almost two-thirds of CFOs (65%), digital transformation will result in many fewer jobs in the labour market.
-Yet 32% of organisations aren’t consciously involved with digital transformation at this point in time, with 23% not going to look at it for at least a year or more, as discovered in the FinTech Barometer 2019, the annual survey by fintech company Onguard.
+London, 20 August 2019 – Fintech company Onguard recently conducted its annual survey, the 2019 FinTech Barometer to gain industry insights into the impact of digital transformation.
+According to almost two-thirds of CFOs (65%), digital transformation will result in fewer jobs in the labor market.
+32% of organisations are currently not undergoing digital transformation, with 23% not planning to for at least another year.

-Bert van der Zwan, CEO at Onguard, said: “It is notable that digital transformation isn’t going to be on the agenda for 23% of CFOs for a year or more.
-However, this does explain why many companies have not yet got to the point of improving the customer experience through digital transformation.”
+Bert van der Zwan, CEO at Onguard, said: “It’s worth noting that digital transformation won’t be on the agenda for 23% of CFOs for a year or more.
+This explains why many companies have not yet started improving the customer experience through digital transformation.”

-The financial world has been given a wake-up call by the arrival of a host of disruptive fintech companies that live and breathe digital transformation.
-The majority of CFOs (83%) report that they are already working with an innovative fintech start-up or are developing innovative financial software themselves.
+The financial world has received a wake-up call through the arrival of a host of disruptive fintech companies that live and breathe digital transformation.
+The majority of CFOs (83%) report that they are already working with an innovative fintech or are developing financial software themselves.
 For CFOs, the principal reason for working with a fintech company is to make credit management easier (70%).
-Just 17% of CFOs are carrying on as they always have and are not working with a fintech start-up.
+However, 17% of CFOs are still carrying on as they always have and are not working with fintech.

 “In order to be successful outside, you have to start inside the organisation.
-When all the processes are sorted out internally, it’s time for an organisation to look outward and raise customers‘ experiences to a higher level,” added van der Zwan.
+When all internal processes are sorted out, organisations can turn outward and raise customers‘ experiences to a higher level,” added van der Zwan.
 “Thanks to digital transformation it is easy for organisations to collect all sorts of data about customers.
-This data is processed in real-time and provides insight so that an organisation can respond even better to the customer’s behaviour and can even predict whether a customer is going to pay their invoice.
-Ultimately, this will still lead to better customer experience.“
+This data is processed in real-time and provides insight so that organisations can better respond to the customer’s behaviour.
+Organisations can even predict whether a customer is going to pay their invoice.
+Ultimately, this will lead to better customer experience.“